FAQ on ordering and availability

 Domestic US Shipping – We ship via USPS Priority Mail with delivery confirmation and tracking.

-International Shipping – Your choice of USPS First Class or Priority shipping.
+International Shipping – * due to current events we are shipping to select international countries only.
+Please send us a message through our contact page if you would like to place an order internationally.
+Your choice of USPS First Class or Priority shipping.
 Tracking is sent via email and is only guaranteed to the US border. *Not all postal service providers outside the US follow the USPS tracking guidelines.
 For Priority shipping options please email us before placing your order for rates.

 Where can I find my tracking information?

 We will send your package tracking number in a shipping confirmation email.
 Notice that you receive this once your package is prepared for shipment, it can take a few days to be fully processed and picked up by the postal service.

 Why isn’t the tracking on my order being updated?

 Once your package has been shipped, please allow 2-3 business days for the tracking number to arrive in the USPS tracking system.
 After that time you should see movement as the postal system processes your package.

 The processing time for orders is 3-5 business days.
 After that, delivery time within the United States is 3-6 days, and 10-15 business days internationally.
 Please keep in mind that during the holidays, this time may vary.

 Do you offer refunds or can I ask for an exchange?